-What’s Going Around: stomach bug, eczema and sports injuries
+What’s Going Around: Stomach bug, eczema and sports injuries

 Doctors are seeing a spike in an itchy, irritating skin condition in this first week of spring.

-PinnacleHealth’s Heritage Pediatrics in Camp Hill says dry skin and eczema are prevalent this time or year, since most people are still using heat in their homes.
+PinnacleHealth’s Heritage Pediatrics in Camp Hill says dry skin and eczema are prevalent this time of year since most people are still using heat in their homes.
 Eczema is inflamed, dry, red patches on the skin.

 If the eczema patches are very itchy, prescription creams may be recommended, Zimmerman said.